 That said, there are clear benefits that come with adding a little customization to the music mix.
 Companies that allow for this slight level of variability could experience benefits other companies may not.

-Benefits of Local Control
+Benefits of Local Control for Enterprise Music

 In general, both customers and employees enjoy background music that is familiar.
 They may like the music businesses play even more if that music is similar to the music people play in their cars, at home, and through their headphones.